These Are The Victims Of The Santa Fe High School Shooting

 Chris Stone

-Chris Stone, a 17-year-old junior at Sante Fe High School, was killed in the shooting, according to his sister, Mercedez Stone.
+Chris Stone, a 17-year-old junior at Sante Fe High School, was killed in the shooting, sister Mercedez Stone said.

 Her younger brother was “adventurous” and “willing to try anything,” including parasailing, jet skiing, ziplining and hiking in the mountains, she said.